oneofthezombies/cpp-game-server-portfolio/README.md

-# Rock, Paper, Scissors, Lizard, Spock

-The project is a 1:1 matching multiplayer __Rock, Paper, Scissors, Lizard, Spock__ game.
+# Kero Modular Server Engine

+This project is component based modular server engine.
 It was implemented using `C++ Standard 20` and `Linux epoll` without the use of third-party.

+The example is a 1:1 matching multiplayer __Rock, Paper, Scissors, Lizard, Spock__ game.

+# Features

+- Component based modular system
+- Actor system
+- IO event loop system
+- Asynchronous structured logging system

 # Prerequisites